Château La Croix de Bourseau 2011 - Vieilles vignes

 Hachette

-"A wine with good concentration inherited from old vines, which immediately reveals itself in a deep bouquet of ripe grapes underscored by mellow oak.
-The palate is equally fleshy, smooth, and powerful.
-Still austere on the finish, it will benefit from aging."
+“A wine with good concentration derived from old vines, which is immediately apparent in a deep bouquet of ripe grapes underscored by subtle oak.
+The palate, in perfect harmony, is full-bodied, smooth, and powerful.
+Still austere on the finish, it will improve with age.”
 (Le Guide Hachette des Vins 2015)

 Buy your Bourseau wines at the best price in a private sale!